-Make GOSH a great place to work by investing in the wellbeing and development of our people
+Planet 1: Make GOSH a great place to work by investing in the wellbeing and development of our people

-Deliver a Future Hospital Programme to transform outdated pathways and processes
+Planet 2: Deliver a Future Hospital Programme to transform outdated pathways and processes

-Develop the GOSH Learning Academy as the first-choice provider of outstanding paediatric training
+Planet 3: Develop the GOSH Learning Academy as the first-choice provider of outstanding paediatric training

-Improve and speed up access to urgent care and virtual services.
+Planet 4: Improve and speed up access to urgent care and virtual services

-Accelerate translational research and innovation to save and improve lives.
+Planet 5: Accelerate translational research and innovation to save and improve lives.

-Create a Children's Cancer Centre to offer holistic, personalised and coordinated care.
+Planet 6: Create a Children's Cancer Centre to offer holistic, personalised and co-ordinated care.

-The Performance report provides an overview of delivery of the various initiatives within each of the planets on pages XX
+The Performance report provides an overview of delivery of the various initiatives within each of the planets on pages 17 to 44.